 Important Points to Remember

-- If you are looking to keep the feature on, but you are looking to hide the menu, all you have to do is press ‘hide menu’ from the settings screen.
+- You Can Hide It: If you are looking to keep the feature on, but you are looking to hide the menu, all you have to do is press the ‘hide menu’ from the settings screen.

-- Some people might have issues with triple-clicking if the speed is too fast or too slow.
+- Changing Triple-Click Speed: Some people might have issues with triple-clicking if the speed is too fast or too slow.
 If you find yourself unable to triple-click with the appropriate accuracy, you could always change the speed settings associated with your home click found in the ACCESSIBILITY settings.

-- For most, the triple-click is going to be the easiest and fastest way to toggle the setting ‘on and off.’
-However, there are multiple ways to do it so you can simply choose the option that works best for you.
+- Easiest Method For Most: For most, the triple-click is going to be the easiest and fastest way to toggle the setting ‘on and off.’
+However, there are multiple ways to do it, so you can simply choose the option that works best for you.

 How to Properly Use Assistive Touch to Control Your Device?

 This feature makes it much easier to control your device once you get used to it.
-You will be able to use it to perform various tasks much more conveniently such as being able to easily control your volume settings, rotate your screen, quickly lock your screen, and more.
-You can even use the feature to quickly turn off your phone.
-Another good way to use it is to quickly navigate to important settings like Bluetooth, AirDrop, and even to quickly take photos.
+You will be able to use it to perform various tasks much more conveniently, such as being able to easily control your volume settings, rotate your screen, quickly lock your screen, and more.
+You can even use the feature to turn off your phone quickly.
+Another right way to use it is to navigate to important settings like Bluetooth, AirDrop quickly, and even to quickly take photos.

 For those with an iPhone 6s or later, you will be able to utilize 3D touch alongside the feature.
 This will allow you to customize the feature’s actions to help you perform specific tasks.